drhsqlite/fossil-mirror/www/javascript.md

 *necessary* Fossil feature, an interested user is unlikely to get the core developers to do this work for them.

+### <a id="chat"></a>Chat

+The [chat feature](./chat.md) added in Fossil 2.14 is deeply dependent on JavaScript.
+There is no obvious way to do this sort of thing without active client-side code of some sort.

+_Potential Workaround:_ It would not be especially difficult for someone sufficiently motivated to build a Fossil chat gateway, connecting to IRC, Jabber, etc. The messages are stored in the repository’s `chat` table with monotonically increasing IDs, so a poller that did something like

+       SELECT xfrom, xmsg FROM chat WHERE msgid > 1234;

+…would pull the messages submitted since the last poll.
+Making the gateway bidirectional should be possible as well, as long as it properly uses SQLite transactions.

 ----

 ## <a id="future"></a>Future Plans for JavaScript in Fossil